tiffanyts/learning/Languages/KR_Resources.md

 Thorough descriptions and explanations of grammar and vocabulary, catered to native English speakers.
 * HiNative (Mobile App/Website) https://hinative.com/
 Forum-like platform to ask/answer language questions.
 Many users from Korea and China, and responses usually come within minutes.
 Good for clarifying simple questions.
+* Pronunciation videos from Motivate Korean (Youtube Channel) https://www.youtube.com/channel/UCBpRNdkIp4LSUCgXOcp1NSQ One of the better and more accurate explanations by a non-native speaker, for non-native speakers.

 ## "Input" sources